When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 Customer service can be a nightmare.
 Late deliveries?
 Product quality issues?
 Guess who’s on the front line dealing with angry customers?
 That’s right, you.
 And resolving issues when you don’t control the inventory or shipping can be… challenging, to say the least.

-Profit margins in dropshipping are often razor-thin.
+What’s more, profit margins in dropshipping are often razor-thin.
 To compete, you might find yourself in a race to the bottom on pricing.
 Plus, you’re at the mercy of your suppliers.
 If they raise prices or run out of stock, your business takes the hit.

 Can dropshipping work?
 For sure.
 Some people have built successful businesses this way.
 But ‘passive’?
 Nope.
 It requires your constant attention to product selection, website maintenance, customer service, and marketing.